MicrosoftDocs/visualstudio-docs/docs/debugger/attach-to-process-running-in-docker-container.md

    Setting the target to a remote container via SSH is currently unavailable and can only be done using a Docker daemon.

-   To set the target to a remote container running a process via a [Docker daemon](https://docs.docker.com/engine/reference/commandline/dockerd/)
+   To set the target to a remote container running a process via a [Docker daemon](https://docs.docker.com/engine/reference/commandline/dockerd/):

-   1. Specify the daemon address (that is, via TCP, IP, and so on) under **Docker host (Optional)** and click the refresh link.
+   1. Specify the daemon address (that is, via TCP, IP, and so on) under **Docker host (Optional)** and then choose **Refresh**.

-   1. Select a running container to attach to after connecting to the daemon successfully and choose OK.
+   1. After connecting to the daemon successfully, select a running container to attach to, and then choose **OK**.

 4. Choose the corresponding container process from the list of **Available processes** and select **Attach** to start debugging your C# container process.